mitgbl/SILACT/README.md

 Ge, B., He, Y., Deng, M., Rahman, M.H., Wang, Y., Wu, Z., Wong, C.H.N., Chan, M.K., Ho, Y.P., Duan, L. and Yaqoob, Z., 2022.
 Single-frame label-free cell tomography at speed of more than 10,000 volumes per second. arXiv preprint

-The supplementary document of this paper is also uploaded here.
+The maintext and supplementary document of this paper are also uploaded here.

 ## contents
 1. The code for training the DNN